Left in the Rain: A Melaka Couple's Unseen Struggle

 🔹 Key facts about their living situation:

 - They rely entirely on rainwater for bathing, cooking, and drinking.
+The roof has partially collapsed and leaks badly.

 Every time dark clouds gather, the couple's hearts sink.
 "When it rains, we are forced to catch every drop – it is our only water source, but it also reminds us how broken our home is," the wife wrote in a message filled with both despair and a stubborn flicker of hope.
 The roof no longer protects them; instead, it channels rain into buckets and pots scattered across the floor.